raspberrypilearning/cd-intermediate-html-css-sushi/en/step_6.md

 ```html
   <section class="greenBackground sectionSpacing">
 ```

---- collapse ---
----
-title: How does it work?
----

-When you use a CSS **element selector** such as `section`, the style rules apply to **all** the elements of that type on your website.
-With CSS **classes** you're able to just change **some** of them.

-You can add more than one class to an element too; in fact, you can add as many CSS CSS classes to an element as you like.
-Just write the names of all the classes you want to use inside the **class attribute**, and separate them with spaces.

---- /collapse ---

 + Let's give the Food page a makeover! \(If you're using your own website, you'll need another page with some **sections** on it\) Add the following classes to your stylesheet: